dsheiko/PragmaticPlayerJs/README.md

 adapter
     Used to specify video API adapter explicitly.
 Can be either VideoElement or Youtube features
     List of enabled features.
-By default it is ["playpause", "progress", "timer", "mute", "fullscreen"]
+By default it is ["playpause", "progress", "quality", "timer", "mute", "fullscreen"]